wky/jos/lab1.md

 Break at **0x7c00** and examine memory at 0x100000 (this is a **physical** address) by

 	x/8x 0x100000
-will show uninitilised memory, zeros.
+will show uninitialised memory (zeros).

 Then break at kernel's entry point, memory at 0x100000 is kernel's instructions.

 	# kern/entry.S, line 44
 	0x10000c:	movw   $0x1234,0x472
+	...

 ===